Management strategies for hydropower plants a simple dynamic programming approach: Problem setup and method

-where $\Delta t= 1$ day, $\Delta q =1/4$ $m^3/s$, $\hat Q$ exceeds the largest flow in the data, and $\Delta h$ corresponds to $0.1$ \% of the total dam size.
-For computational ease, all quantities are calculated on a grid point of \eqref{eq:discretizations} by rounding to the nearest point.
+where $\Delta t= 1$ day, $\Delta q =1/4$ $m^3/s$, $\hat Q=2 \cdot F_{max}$, and $\Delta h$ corresponds to $\frac{1}{4000}$ of the total dam size.
+For computational ease, all quantities are calculated on a grid point of the discretization \eqref{eq:discretizations} using rounding to the nearest point when necessary.
 A finer (or coarser) grid can therefore alter the payoffs and corresponding strategies slightly but not enough to change the qualitative results.

-To capture the natural seasonality of the problem we consider an optimisation horizon of $T=365$ days\footnote{Leap days are excluded for simplicity of presentation.} and allow the manager to change the state of production once per day.
+To capture the natural seasonality of the problem we consider an optimization horizon of $T=365$ days\footnote{Leap days are excluded for simplicity of presentation.} and allow the manager to change the mode of production once per day.
 The electricity price is taken to be constant $P_t \equiv P_0 =1$, corresponding roughly to maximizing the output of electricity rather than the monetary profit\footnote{Time-dependent electricity price can be handled without any additional complications but requires slightly longer computational time and obstructs the interpretation of the results.}.
-For simplicity of presentation, we require the plant to end up in the same production state as it started in (i.e., $i=0$, "off").
+For simplicity of presentation, we require the plant to end up in the same production mode as it started in (i.e., $i=0$, ''off").